kyren/piccolo/README.md

 ## A unique system for Rust <-> GC interaction ##

-*The garbage collector system for luster is now in its [own repo](https://github.com/kyren/gc-arena), and also on crates.io (This may change in the future when luster supports object finalization).
+*The garbage collector system for luster is now in its [own repo](https://github.com/kyren/gc-arena), and also on crates.io.  (luster may need to go back to having its own fork once to support object finalization).
 See the README in the linked repo for more detail about the GC design.*

 `luster` has a real, cycle detecting, incremental garbage collector with zero-cost `Gc` pointers (they are machine pointer sized and implement `Copy`)